Tesla says orders placed by October 15 eligible for full tax credit | MarketScreener

 In July, Tesla said it delivered 200,000 electric cars to buyers in the United States, meaning tax credits will now begin to be lowered while rivals such as Mercedes-Benz, BMW AG and Audi AG will bring electric models to the market with a full tax credit in place.

-Buyers of electric cars get full tax credit for the quarter in which the company hits the 200,000 delivery mark and the next.
+Buyers of electric cars get full tax credit for the quarter in which the company hits the 200,000 delivery mark and the next, according to Internal Revenue Service regulation http://bit.ly/2NxwsXn.

+This means Tesla has until the end of the year to hand out full tax credits, which could invite a further rush of orders and hit the company's already strained production and delivery chain.

+Tesla has scrambled to deliver the Model 3 - a mass-market sedan that it hopes is the key to success - and many customers have been waiting since early 2016.

+Vehicles have piled up in lots around California awaiting transport, and Musk said last month that Tesla had moved from "production hell to delivery logistics hell."

+Friday's news confirms that many customers may still have to wait three months or more.
+Musk said earlier this month that a surge in third-quarter production had driven it to the verge of profitability.

-The declining tax credit is seen as putting Tesla at a disadvantage over newer entrants to the market, whose first 200,000 models will qualify for a full tax credit.
+The declining tax credit is likely to put Tesla at a disadvantage as rivals such as Mercedes-Benz, BMW AG and Audi AG bring electric models to the market with a full tax credit in place.

-It also adds to what's been a few bad months as Tesla faced delivery delays due to manufacturing bottlenecks and deferred the much-needed revenue when it continues to spend heavily on Model 3 production fixes as well as projects in the pipeline.
+It also adds to what's been a bad month for Tesla, which has seen increased investor calls for stronger oversight of Musk, whose recent erratic public behaviour raised concerns about his ability to steer the money-losing company through a rocky phase of growth.

+The company recently settled with the U.S. Securities and Exchange Commission a lawsuit that had threatened to force him out.

 Electrek, which earlier reported on the deadline on new orders, described the company's latest move as an attempt to boost sales. http://bit.ly/2ONOeuf